PoisotLab/ms_network_prediction/manuscript.md

-sensitivity-specificity space may be more informative, where sensitivity evaluates how good the model is at predicting true interactions (True Positive Rate) and specificity refers to the prediction of true "non-interactions" (False Positive Rate).
+sensitivity-specificity space may be more informative, where sensitivity evaluates how good the model is at predicting true interactions (True Positive Rate) and specificity refers to the prediction of true "non-interactions" (True Positive Rate).
 It must be noted that in ecological networks, there is no guarantee that the "non-interactions" (assumed true negatives) in the original dataset are indeed true negatives [@Jordano2016ChaEco;
 @Jordano2016SamNet].
 This can result in the positive/negative values, and